Tokyo Ski Night: First film event to promote interaction just before the season begins | @ Daikanyama, Tokyo | Saturday, November 15th

 Running time: Approximately 8 minutes

-K2 Skier is shooting in Hokkaido wearing the famous Reckoner collection.
-The title rhymes with Reckoner, and was released this winter as Rikka (RIKKA).
+K2 skiers shoot in Hokkaido wearing the legendary Reckoner collection.
+The title, Rikka, is a play on words with Reckoner and was released this winter.

-Masaori Fujii from Japan also participated.
-Enjoy the riding of world-class athletes competing in the FWT tour.
+Shori Fujii from Japan also participates.
+Enjoy the riding of world-class athletes who compete in the FWT tour.

 Guest Rider